Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: -Linearisation Schemes

 where we introduced a short-hand notation for the similarity transformed normal-ordered electronic dipole operator

+The last term of Eq.\eqref{eq.lambda_squared_lagrangian} is quadratic in $\Lambda$-multipliers and thus imposes the already discussed coupling between CRP-CC equations.
+A hierarchy of approximations for $\mathcal{L}^{(ec)}_\mathrm{cc}$ is obtained by linearizing $\mathcal{L}^{(ec)}_{\Lambda^2}$ with respect to $\Lambda$-multipliers following similar ideas from implicit solvation CC theory\cite{cammi2009,caricato2012}.
+Resulting $\Lambda$-linearized CRP-CC (lCRP-CC) schemes are subject to approximately decoupled CRP-CC working equations, which mimic their canonical CC counterparts and are therefore numerically cheaper to solved.
+Conceptually, linearisation of the CRP-CC Lagrangian with respect to $\Lambda$-multipliers approximates energy optimization in cavity coordinate space by neglecting correlation corrections of the stationary cavity coordinate.

-In Tab.\ref{tab.lin_lagrange_amplitude}, we present linearised Lagrangians and related amplitude equations along information on correlation corrections as accounted for in the ground state ($t_\nu$) or energy ($\Delta\mathcal{V}^{(ec)}_\mathrm{cc}$).
+In Tab.\ref{tab.lin_lagrange_amplitude}, we present $\Lambda$-linearised Lagrangians and related amplitude equations along information on correlation corrections as accounted for in the ground state ($t_\nu$) or energy ($\Delta\mathcal{V}^{(ec)}_\mathrm{cc}$) for three approximation schemes.

-The simplest linearisation scheme entirely neglects $\mathcal{L}^{(ec)}_{\Lambda^2}$, which leads to an approximation of the stationary cavity coordinate on a mean-field level of theory with Lagrangian, $\mathcal{L}^\mathrm{mf}_\mathrm{cc}$.
-We denote this approach as mean-field linearisation with amplitude equations, $\tilde{R}^{\mathrm{mf}}_\nu$ (\textit{cf.} Tab.\ref{tab.lin_lagrange_amplitude}), as determined by the normal-ordered Hamiltonian $\{\mathcal{\hat{H}}^\mathrm{crp}_e\}$ in Eq.\eqref{eq.crp_eff_hamilton}.
-The mean-field linearised amplitude equations are formally equivalent to their canonical CC counterparts, with the only difference being the integral expressions accounting for the electronic DSE contribution.
+The simplest linearisation scheme entirely neglects $\mathcal{L}^{(ec)}_{\Lambda^2}$, which approximates the stationary cavity coordinate on a mean-field level of theory with Lagrangian, $\mathcal{L}^\mathrm{mf}_\mathrm{cc}$.
+We accordingly denote this approach as mean-field linearisation with amplitude equations, $\tilde{R}^{\mathrm{mf}}_\nu$ (\textit{cf.} Tab.\ref{tab.lin_lagrange_amplitude}), as determined by the normal-ordered Hamiltonian $\{\mathcal{\hat{H}}^\mathrm{crp}_e\}$ defined in Eq.\eqref{eq.crp_eff_hamilton}.
+The only difference between mean-field linearised amplitude equations and their canonical CC counterparts lies in the integral expressions accounting for the electronic DSE contribution.
 The corresponding mean-field lCRP-CCSD correlation energy reads

 which is simply the first term of the full CRP-CCSD correlation energy in Eq.\eqref{eq.exact_crp_cc_energy}.
 Here, we neglect correlation effects related to the stationary cavity coordinate in both the CC wave function (in terms of amplitudes) and correlation energy as indicated by the two right-most columns of Tab.\ref{tab.lin_lagrange_amplitude}.